NilOmniscient/c2odin/README.md

 * Create<SHAPE> -> Creates the various shapes
 * GJK           -> Runs the GJK algorithm to calculate closest point between two shapes.
 * TOI           -> Computes the time of impact between two shapes.

+For other information, please check out the original.